missionfission/dragon-project/README.md

 Short Update : We will release stable features on the release-version branch.
-Master branche will be unstable with recent changes.
+Master branch will be unstable with recent changes.

 To switch branch to release-1.0, use :